Lori Gruen: Career

 After obtaining a BA in philosophy from the University of Colorado Boulder in 1983, Gruen spent a year as a graduate student at the University of Arizona, then worked for the animal liberation movement.
 In 1987 she published her first book, Animal Liberation: A Graphic Guide, written with Peter Singer and illustrated by David Hine, then returned to the University of Colorado Boulder in 1989, where she completed her PhD in 1994.

 Her teaching posts have included the University of British Columbia (1991–1992); Lafayette College (1994–1997); the University of North Carolina at Chapel Hill (1997); and Stanford University (1994–1999).
 After joining Wesleyan University in 2000 as an assistant professor, she became chair of the philosophy department in 2010, professor in the feminist, gender and sexuality studies program in 2011, and the William Griffin Professor of Philosophy in 2015.
 She also co-coordinates a summer fellowship program in animal studies at Wesleyan.

 Hypatia

 Gruen served as the co-editor of Hypatia, the feminist philosophy journal, from 2008 to 2010, and as a member of its board of associate editors from 2010 to 2015.
 She edited two special editions of the journal: 25th Anniversary: Feminist Legacies/Feminist Futures (2010) and, with Kari Weil, Animal Others (2012).
 The journal published a symposium in 2017 on Gruen's idea of "entangled empathy".

-In April 2017, Hypatia published a peer-reviewed article comparing transgender and transracial identities.
-New York magazine reported that Gruen was a lead signatory of an open letter calling for the article's retraction.
-Hypatias editor-in-chief stood by the publication of the article.
+In April 2017, Hypatia published a peer-reviewed article by Rhodes College philosophy professor Rebecca Tuvel that compared transgender and transracial identities.
+New York magazine reported that Gruen was a lead signatory of an open letter calling for the retraction of the article by her former dissertation advisee.
+Hypatia's editor-in-chief stood by the publication of the article.